top of page

 2. Watson, D. A., Stephen, J. L., and Dickerson, A. K. [2018] “Jet amplification and cavity formation induced by penetrable fabrics in hydrophilic sphere entry”.
 Physics of Fluids, Volume 30, Issue 8, doi:10.1063/1.5036655, August 2018.
 PDF

 3. Stephen, J. L., Watson, D. A., and Dickerson, A. K. [2018] “Splash regulation of vertical impacts on a liquid surface by alteration of surface conditions”.
-Poster.
 Presented at the Showcase of Undergraduate Research Excellence, April 4, 2018, University of Central Florida, Florida, United States of America.

 4. Watson, D. A., Stephen, J. L., and Dickerson, A. K. [2017] “On the reduction of splash–back”.
-Presentation.
-Presented by Andrew Dickerson at the American Physical Society 70th Annual Meeting of the APS Division of Fluid Dynamics, November 19 – 21, 2017, Denver, Colorado, United States of America.
+Presented at the American Physical Society 70th Annual Meeting of the APS Division of Fluid Dynamics, November 19 – 21, 2017, Denver, Colorado, United States of America.

-PRESS COVERAGE
+NEWS COVERAGE

 CONTACT US